IvS-KULeuven/cgse/libs/cgse-common/README.md

-# Generic Functionality used in the PLATO Common-EGSE
+# Generic Functionality used in the Common-EGSE

-This package 'cgse-common' contains functionality that is used by all `cgse` sub-packages, but it is designed to be a stand-alone generic package that can be used in any other project.
+This package 'cgse-common' contains functionality that is used by all `cgse` sub-packages, but it is designed to be a stand-alone generic package that can be used also in any other project.

 ## Installation